aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: A uniform and elegant design ensures brand recognition and provides a visually pleasing experience for users, fostering greater engagement and trust in the platform.

+LF-A2.
+The application must utilize a consistent typography system across all user interfaces.

+Rationale: Maintaining consistency in typography ensures readability and prevents user distraction or confusion, contributing to a cohesive user experience.

 ### 10.2 Style Requirements

 [Insert your content here.]